01. Mechanical properties of materials under uniaxial static tension

 Correct.
 Because wear is inversely proportional to hardness.

-3. From the viewpoint of improving material fatigue strength, contact fatigue strength and wear resistance, this paper analyzes the matters needing attention in chemical heat treatment.
+3. From the viewpoint of improving material fatigue strength, contact fatigue strength and wear resistance, this article analyzes the matters needing attention in chemical heat treatment.

 While increasing the surface strength and hardness, the residual compressive stress of the surface layer is increased.